ForesightInitiative/OIMS/README.md

 Change log from 2.3.1.0 to 2.3.2.0

 There were some missing elements related to the OIMS content properties that have been added for consistency.

+Change log from 2.3.2.0 to 2.3.2.1
+In OIMS 2.3.2.0 two typos were detected using a novel tool under development for OIMS consistency testing

 ## Citation
 When publishing papers based on the schema we encourage the authors to provide the link to the [github directory](https://github.com/ForesightInitiative/OIMS) and use the following citation: \